 Step 4: Once you click on install, you’ll be redirected to a screen.
-There would 2 options available for you to choose in order to authenticate GitHub.
+There would be three options available for you to choose from in order to authenticate GitHub.

-You will be redirected to GitHub login page where you need to provide your login credentials.
+You will be redirected to the GitHub login page where you need to provide your login credentials.

-The purpose of logging in is to bypass the authentication that is applied when two different applications interact using their respective APIs.
-GitHub APIs uses OAuth 2.0’s authorization code grant flow for generating access tokens on user’s behalf.
+The purpose of OAuth is to bypass the authentication when two different applications interact using their respective APIs.
+GitHub APIs use OAuth 2.0’s authorization code grant flow for generating access tokens on the user’s behalf.

 That’s it!
 Go to Integrations again and you will be able to notice a green tick indicating that GitHub is successfully installed.
-You can now experience bug logging in a fly from any of your running test session in LambdaTest to your repository directly by a single click.
+You can now experience bug logging in a fly from any of your running test sessions in LambdaTest to your repository directly with a single click.

-In scenarios where OAuth is excessively utilized, Personal Access Tokens comes to aid in accessing the API.
-While generating a token, make sure you provide a description that is easy to remember, as your Personal Access Token will be derived from it.
-Treat this token just as you would treat your own password!
-Access tokens are strings with authorization key required to access an API.
-They are issued to the client server and are usually opaque.
+Access tokens are strings with an authorization key required to access an API.
+They are issued to the client-server and are usually opaque.
 They are used for requesting access to protected, user-specific resources.
 Access tokens are vital from a security point of view & can be generated in different formats, depending upon security requirements specified on the resource server.

-Provide a token description, provide one that is easy for you to remember!
-Select the checkboxes for ‘repo’ & ‘user’ as scopes.
+Step 5: Provide a token description, select the checkboxes for ‘repo’ & ‘user’ as scopes.
 These scopes will define the access to authenticate API over Basic OAuth for their respective personal token.
-After selecting the scopes hit the green button to “Generate token”.
+After selecting the scopes click on ‘Generate token’.

-Your personal access token is now ready.
-Copy the token & store it safely with you, as you will not be able to see this token again.
-Paste the copied token into LambdaTest GitHub Authentication.
+Step 6: Your personal access token will be generated.
+Copy the generated token & store it safely with you, as you will not be able to see this token again.

-That’s it!
 Go to Integrations again and you will be able to notice a green tick indicating that GitHub is successfully installed.
-You can now experience bug logging in a fly from any of your running test session in Lambdatest to your repository directly by a single click.
+You can now experience one-click bug logging from any of your running test sessions in Lambdatest to your GitHub repository directly with a single click.